tepinly/TMDB-API/README.md

 An API for uploading, bookmarking & obtaining movie data from TMDB

 > [!NOTE]
-> This project requires bun & node.js install beforehand
+> This project requires bun & node.js installion beforehand

 ## API